Jaxartes/oligocast/README.md

   where IPv6 multicast is missing or badly broken.
 Maybe do so for IPv4 too.
 * Potential feature: When receiving a packet, report the source address.
   Perhaps other details like length, contents.
-* Potential feature: When receiving a packet, optionally check its contents against "-d".
 * Potential feature: Make "-i" optional, having it pick an interface for itself if none is specified.